george-hawkins/japanese/README.md

 Both NordVPN and ExpressVPN make a big deal of being suitable for use with Netflix but users report being frequently blocked.

+For a take on the best VPN services for 2024, see Wired's [best VPN story](https://www.wired.com/story/best-vpn/) and Wirecutter's [similar story](https://www.nytimes.com/wirecutter/reviews/best-vpn-service/).
+Both recommend Mullvad for privacy, which for a Hacker News reader sounds convincing and makes the articles seem more credible that the usual reviews that seem more like shills for NordVPN and ExpressVPN (the two VPN providers that are clearly spending the most on advertising).
+Being good at privacy doesn't imply a focus on circumventing geo-blocking, which is what one is looking for to access Netflix Japan and other Japanese streaming services - for this the Wired article suggests Surfshark VPN.

+Note: once you've signed up to Netflix in a particular location, it is possible to mark yourself on indefinite holiday in another location so, it may be possible to simply switch to your own location and stop using a VPN.

 You can find whether Netflix in your region has much Japanese language content using [uNoGS](https://unogs.com/) (unofficial Netflix online Global Search).

 Just click _Advanced Search_, then _Uncheck All_ countries and just check your country, then set _Audio_ to _Japanese [Original]_ (and maybe set _Order_ to _Rating_) and click _Search_.

 If you're logged into the Netflix website you can also search like this <https://www.netflix.com/browse/audio/jp>

-Note: even Netflix Japan has none of the anime listed in [Top 10 Anime for Learning Real Japanese (JLPT N5 N4 level)](https://youtu.be/lktcZc9dYSI).
+Note: even Netflix Japan has none of the anime listed in [Top 10 Anime for Learning Real Japanese (JLPT N5 N4 level)](https://youtu.be/lktcZc9dYSI) (see below for the anime covered in this video).

 Crunchyroll
 -----------

-Crunchyroll has lots of anime but oddly it doesn't have Japanese subtitles.
+[Crunchyroll](https://www.crunchyroll.com/) has lots of anime but oddly it doesn't have Japanese subtitles.
 There are many theories as to why, e.g. that it's content is specifically licensed for non-Japanese markets.

+### Download subtitles (for Crunchyroll, Netflix and more)

+But there are ways to get around this, e.g. using the Chrome extension [asbplayer](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab) (it's open source and also available [here on GitHub](https://github.com/killergerbah/asbplayer)).

+Or using [substital](https://substital.com/) or [Jimaku Player](https://github.com/sheodox/jimaku-player/) (tho' development stopped 2 years ago).

+[jimaku.cc](https://jimaku.cc/) seems to be the place to download subtitles.

+Note: Jimaku Player isn't associated with jimaku.cc - it's just one of many tools for playing subtitles from jimaku.cc.

 Beginner anime
 --------------